Young dairy breeder gives a helping hand

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Ten Holstein, Jersey, Ayrshire and Dairy Shorthorn lots were auctioned at the event on the final day of the dairy ring at Canterbury A&P Show last Friday.
+Ten Holstein, Jersey, Ayrshire and Dairy Shorthorn lots were auctioned at the South Island Next Generation Sale at Canterbury A&P Show earlier this month.

-The auction is the brainchild of 27-year-old Megan Thomas, who wants other young breeders to have the same springboard she’s had for dairy cow showing and breeding.
+Miss Thomas, 27, said she wanted other young breeders to have the same springboard she’s had for dairy cow showing and breeding.

 She now has six Jersey cows in her Cinderhill stud run alongside the Gilbert family’s herd.